Maiar: Wizards

-Interpretation
+Analysis

-The theologian Ralph C. Wood describes the Valar and Maiar as being what Christians "would call angels", intermediaries between the creator, named as Eru Ilúvatar in the Silmarillion, and the created cosmos.
+The theologian Ralph C. Wood describes the Valar and Maiar as being what Christians "would call angels", intermediaries between the creator, named as Eru Ilúvatar in The Silmarillion, and the created cosmos.
 Like angels, they have free will and can therefore rebel against him.

 Grant C. Sterling, writing in Mythlore, states that the Maiar resemble the Valar in being unable to die, but differ in being able to choose to incarnate fully in forms such as men's bodies.
 This means that, like Gandalf and the Balrogs, they can be killed.
 He notes that Sauron's inability ever to take bodily form again after his defeat could be the result of having given his power to the One Ring, but that the fate of slain Maiar remains unclear.

 Jonathan Evans, writing in the J.R.R.
 Tolkien Encyclopedia, calls the Maiar semidivine spirits, and notes that each one is linked with one of the Valar.
-He states that they have "perpetual importance in the cosmic order", noting the statement in the Silmarillion that their joy "is as an air that they breathe in all their days, whose thought flows in a tide untroubled from the heights to the deeps."
+He states that they have "perpetual importance in the cosmic order", noting the statement in The Silmarillion that their joy "is as an air that they breathe in all their days, whose thought flows in a tide untroubled from the heights to the deeps."
 Evans notes, too, that Arien and Tilion are central in Tolkien's myth of the Sun and Moon.